encord-team/text-to-image-eval/README.md

 ### Embeddings Generation

-To build embeddings, run the CLI command `clip-eval build`.
+To build embeddings, run the CLI command `tti-eval build`.
 This commands allows you to interactively select the model and dataset combinations on which to build the embeddings.

 Alternatively, you can choose known (model, dataset) pairs using the `--model-dataset` option.
 For example:

 ```
-clip-eval build --model-dataset clip/plants
+tti-eval build --model-dataset clip/plants
 ```

 ### Model Evaluation

-To evaluate models, use the CLI command `clip-eval evaluate`.
+To evaluate models, use the CLI command `tti-eval evaluate`.
 This command enables interactive selection of model and dataset combinations for evaluation.

 Alternatively, you can specify known (model, dataset) pairs using the `--model-dataset` option.
 For example:

 ```
-clip-eval evaluate --model-dataset clip/plants
+tti-eval evaluate --model-dataset clip/plants
 ```

 ### Embeddings Animation

-To create 2D animations of the embeddings, use the CLI command `clip-eval animate`.
+To create 2D animations of the embeddings, use the CLI command `tti-eval animate`.
 This command allows to visualise the reduction of embeddings from two models on the same dataset.

-The animations will be saved at the location specified by the environment variable `CLIP_EVAL_OUTPUT_PATH`.
+The animations will be saved at the location specified by the environment variable `TTI_EVAL_OUTPUT_PATH`.
 By default, this path corresponds to the repository directory.

 ## Datasets